Theosophical Society Adyar

-The Theosophy Society was founded by Helena Petrovna Blavatsky and others in 1875.
+The Theosophical Society was founded by Helena Petrovna Blavatsky and others in 1875.
 The designation 'Adyar' is sometimes added to the name to make it clear that this is the Theosophical Society headquartered there, after the American section and some other lodges separated from it in 1895, under William Quan Judge.
 In 1882, its headquarters moved with Blavatsky and president Henry Steel Olcott from New York to Adyar, an area of Chennai, India.

 The US National Section of this organization is called the Theosophical Society in America located in Wheaton, Illinois.

 Founders

-H. P. Blavatsky, Henry Steel Olcott, William Quan Judge and others founded the Theosophical Society on 17 November 1875 in New York City.
+H. P. Blavatsky (Helena Petrovna Blavatsky), Henry Steel Olcott, William Quan Judge and others founded the Theosophical Society on 17 November 1875 in New York City.
 The American section split off with William Quan Judge as its leader.
 Henry Steel Olcott remained president until his death in 1907.